SamuelGadiel/mason_cat/README.md

 This brick has currently two variables that can be set by the user, they are

 - `module_name`:\
-  The name of the module you want to create.
+  The name of the module you want to generate.

-  Default to `feature`.

-  > ⚠️ The brick was projected to work with [snake_case](https://en.wikipedia.org/wiki/Snake_case). ⚠️
+  > ⚠️ The brick was projected to work with [snake_case](https://en.wikipedia.org/wiki/Snake_case) names. ⚠️
   >
-  > Using other case when setting `module_name` can result in code not being correctly structured.
+  > Using any other case when setting `module_name` can result in code not being correctly structured.

+  Defaults to `feature`.

 - `has_parameters`:\
-  A boolean variable that defines if the module will pass some parameters to the backend.
+  A boolean variable that defines if the module will send parameters to the backend.

-  If set to `true` it will generate a parameters entity and mapper that will be used throught the layers.\
+  If set to `true` it will generate a parameters entity and mapper, that will be used throught the layers.\
   If set to `false` it won't generate the entity and mapper.

   Defaults to `false`.

 ### 🔒 Internal Variables

-As said, I've modified the Clean-Dart structure while building this brick.
-One of those things is that I have some custom files that are used throught the layers, but the brick can't identify those files since you can run it in any folder of the project.\
+As said, I've modified the Clean-Dart structure while building this brick.\
+One of those things is that I have some "custom files" that are needed throught the layers, but the brick can't identify those files since you can run it in any folder of the project.\
-The solution was to create a pre-generation script (basically a hook) that will identify the root of the app (the lib folder) and set some paths from this lib folder.
+The solution was to create a pre-generation script (basically a hook) that will identify the root of the app (the lib folder) and define some paths from this point.

-For example, I have a generic class named Failure that I use in the architecture.
-The pre-gen script will get the path of this file and add to the lib path, so it can be set as a import wherever it's needed.
+For example, I have a generic class named Failure that I use in the architecture.\
+The pre-gen script will get the path of this file and concatenate to the lib path, so it can be set as a variable and imported wherever it's needed.\
 The user don't have to manually import it.

 If, for any reason, the pre-gen script can't find a lib folder it will simply return, the variables won't be setted, and the imports won't appear.

-Talking about those internal variables, they are five and their respective paths are:
+Talking about those internal variables, they are five and their respective values are:

 - `failure_path`:\
   The path to the generic Failure, a generic class that all failures in the project must implement.